haeyamtaiy/Apodemus_research/README.md

 We mapped the sequences using BWA-mem against the draft *Apodemus sylvaticus* from ncbi (university of Liverpool, 498341) https://www.ncbi.nlm.nih.gov/assembly/GCA_001305905.1/

-in order to obtain all the unmapped reads
-**1a:** index the reference sequence ie the *Apodemus Sylvaticus*
+**1a:** Before alignment, indexing is necessary therefore index the reference sequence ie the *Apodemus Sylvaticus* sequence downloaded from ncbi
 ```
 bwa index GCA_001305905.1_ASM130590v1_genomic.fna.gz
 ```
-This step will take a while and by the end there will be 5 output files:
+This step will take a while and by the end there will be 5 output files which will be saved where the original reference sequence file is stored:
 1. <reference_file_name>.fa.amb -> text file
 2. <reference_file_name>.fa.ann -> text file
 3. <reference_file_name>.fa.bwt -> binary file